alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 To increase generalisation capabilities of the models we further include video augmentations inside our training process.
 These augmentations are primarily divided to **temporal-based** augmentations and **spatial-based** augmentations.

 + Temporal-based augmentations are used to perform changes at the temporal extend of the videos.
-Therefore, any variations based on time.
-These include:
+Therefore, any variations based on time include:

-  - Temporal sampling interval which is the maximum number of skipped frames between two frames from which the final video will be composed by.
+  - Temporal sampling interval, which is the maximum number of skipped frames between two frames from which the final video will be composed by.
-  - Frame sampling which can either be done sequentially (e.g. centre-most frames) or randomly through a uniform/normal distribution.
+  - Frame sampling, which can either be done sequentially (e.g. centre-most frames) or randomly through a uniform/normal distribution.

 + Spatial-based augmentations are performed in frame-level and primarily change either the width-height or the channels/RGB values.
 We set a probability of 0.8 for performing **any** augmentations for each video, while each augmentation type is assigned a 0.4 probability.
 We make use of the `imgaug` package for all of our spatial augmentations: